glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 total amount of assets that were collected from both the farm's own vault as well as the pool.
 In most cases, all of the assets will come from either one or the other, but sometimes a farm will collect from both.

+The farm updates for a bucket are actually done in two passes.
+The first pass determines how many assets each farm is contributing to the pool, and the second pass determines how many assets each farm is withdrawing from the pool.
+This ensures that the farms will have the same outcome independent of what order they are processed in.

 If this is the final bucket for the farm, when all computations are done a consistency check should be run to make sure that